Chochosan1/VendingMachine/README.md

 - Node: 19.8.1
 - Package manager: npm 9.5.1

-Online hosting:
+**Online hosting**:

-- If you do not wish to install the project, you can directly access it hosted online here: ...
+- If you do not wish to install the project, you can directly access it hosted online here: https://vendingmachine-8ccf0.web.app/vending

 ## Running the project